 Go back to the “Historic Photo” link and double-click.
-This turns on a Google Earth feature that allows you to zoom and pan through the photo and look at details some of which I will point out here.
+This turns on a Google Earth feature that allows you to zoom and pan through the photo and look at details, some of which I will point out here.
 When you double-click, the zoom and pan control appears in the upper right.

 The Background Area

 Look at the background area at the top right of the photo.
 At the right of the photo, the gutter that parallels Patrick Street appears to bend off to the left.
 I interpret that point as the corner of Patrick and Market.
 I interpret the erect figure standing nearby as a sentinel posted to guard the intersection.
-To the left of the sentinel there appears to be a figure seated on the ground.
+To the left of the sentinel, there appears to be a figure seated on the ground.
 Is he lost or strayed from his unit?
 Is the figure standing at his left and leaning over him asking questions, yelling at him, or both?
-We will never know the ending of this little drama accidentally caught in the photographers lens.
+We will never know the ending of this little drama accidentally caught in the photographer’s lens.
 I interpret the structure in the left background to be the building on the southeast corner across from Rosenstock’s store.
-Unfortunately, so far I have not found any clear photographs or drawings of the building so I can not compare the real building to the fuzzy shapes in the photo.
+Unfortunately, so far, I have not found any clear photographs or drawings of the building, so I can not compare the real building to the fuzzy shapes in the photo.
 There seem to be two figures in the center background, seated on steps or a porch in front of the structure.
 What was their business in Frederick?
 Perhaps they were driving supply wagons and had stopped to give way to the more glamorous fighting troops.

 This photo, according to an interesting discussion in the Civil War Education Association Facebook page, is the only known photo of Army of Northern Virginia troops in the field as combatants.
 It shows authentic details about the uniform and equipment of fully armed and equipped Confederate troops.
 For example, here is a detail showing a soldier wearing what appears to be a blanket roll over his shoulders.
-Unfortunately, I know very little about that subject so I will not attempt to point go further.
+Unfortunately, I know very little about that subject, so I will not attempt to go further.
 One thing that did catch my attention is the hats!
 I expected to see the broad-brimmed hats on the officers and uniform caps like the one in the third row from the bottom.
 I did not expect to all the other hat styles in the picture.
 I was looking at a hat store full of styles.
-Look at the man forth from the left near the middle.
+Look at the man fourth from the left near the middle.
 What a hat!

 The Two Solders

-As I look more and more at the picture searching for details and clues, I realize it has a profound story to tell.
-Life for everyone in the picture stood still for the brief seconds it took to capture this image, but for them everything is about to irreversibly change .
-It is impossible to understand the raw statistics of the battle they are about to enter: total number of troops, total number of killed, total wounded.
+As I look more and more at the picture, searching for details and clues, I realize it has a profound story to tell.
+Life for everyone in the picture stood still for the brief seconds it took to capture this image, but for them, everything is about to irreversibly change .
+It is impossible to understand the raw statistics of the battle they are about to enter: total number of troops, the total number of killed, total wounded.
 It was an incomprehensible slaughter.
 This photo allows us to think about individual soldiers.
 I often think the faces of two men at the bottom just to the left of the sign.
 The photographer captured them gazing curiously directly at the camera.
 They look barely old enough to shave.
-They stand near the rear of the unit close together, but slightly separated from the others.
+They stand near the rear of the unit, close together but slightly separated from the others.
 I imagine that they are brothers.
-Are they new recruits who have just joined their unit?
+Are they recruits who have just joined their unit?
 I don’t think their officers appreciate their show of curiosity.
 I know that they, with the other solders in the photo, will soon be engaged in the bloodiest battle in American history.
 I wonder what happened to them.
 Because nations always send their youngest men to fight their battles, sadly when they die, they leave this world with wives never embraced, children never born, whole lives never lived.
 Their backward look at Frederick could be the last time their eyes fell on any civilized place.
 I hope their fate was different.
-I hope they survived the war, lived long and prolific lives, and now have hundreds of descendants wondering what their ancestor did in the war.
+I hope they survived the war, lived long and prolific lives, and now have hundreds of descendants wondering what their ancestors did in the war.

 A Work in Progress